tldr-pages/tldr/pages/common/live-server.md

 `live-server`

-- Specify a port from which to serve a file:
+- Specify a port (default is 8080) from which to serve a file:

 `live-server --port={{8081}}`